 Beef Jerky recipe #1

 - add 1/2 ts Garlic Powder

 Marinate 1 hour or overnight.
 Bake in oven 150 to 170, overnight or for 10 – 12 hours.
 Leave oven door open to allow moisture to escape.
 Check often for the proper level of dryness.
 If you have a smoker, jerky may be dried in the smoker.

 Keep the heat low and again check dryness of jerky often.

-Put steak in freezer for about half an hour, just until firm.
-Slice steak across grain, about 1/4-inch thick.
+Put steak in the freezer for about half an hour, just until firm.
+Slice steak across the grain, about 1/4-inch thick.
 Combine remaining ingredients and marinate steak strips in this for at least 2 hours.
-Place slices on rack in pan and dry in oven at 150 degrees, 12 hours.
+Place slices on rack in pan and dry in the oven at 150 degrees, 12 hours.